team10nb/i-can-sort/CONTRIBUTING.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-Now you shall see iCanSort in your bowswer.
+Now you shall see iCanSort in your browser.

-*Note that using broswer view the app does not utilise electron features, 'view Group's website' and 'export note' functions cannot work.*
+*Note that using browser view the app does not utilise electron features, 'view Group's website' and 'export note' functions cannot work.*

 #### `npm test`